LightComplex69/Personal-Undertale-Fangame/README.md

 #
 Language: Java
 Application Used: Processing 3.5.4
-- Currently rewriting a lot of the code as I haven't worked on this project since before Covid and I've learned a lot more since then
+Currently rewriting a lot of the code as I haven't worked on this project since before Covid and I've learned a lot more since then
-- Still a work in progress...
+#
+Done:
+- Menus and dialogue rewritten

+Future updates:
+- Rewrite gameplay
+- Polish file system